Cory Doctorow: Fiction

 Doctorow released the bestselling novel Little Brother in 2008 with a Creative Commons Attribution-Noncommercial-ShareAlike licence.
 It was nominated for a Hugo Award for Best Novel in 2009, and won the 2009 Prometheus Award, Sunburst Award, and the 2009 John W. Campbell Memorial Award.
 His novel Makers was released in October 2009, and was serialised for free on the Tor Books website.

 Doctorow released another young adult novel, For the Win, in May 2010.
 The novel is available free on the author's website as a Creative Commons download, and is also published in traditional paper format by Tor Books.
 The book is about "greenfarming", and concerns massively multiplayer online role-playing games.

-Doctorow's short-story collection With a Little Help was released in printed format on 3 May 2011.
+Another short-story collection, With a Little Help, was released in printed format on 3 May 2011.
 It is a project to demonstrate the profitability of Doctorow's method of releasing his books in print and subsequently for free under Creative Commons.

 In September 2012, Doctorow released The Rapture of the Nerds, a novel written in collaboration with Charles Stross.

-Doctorow's young adult novel Pirate Cinema was released in October 2012.
+In October of the same year, the young adult novel Pirate Cinema was released in October 2012.
 It won the 2013 Prometheus Award.
 In February 2013, Doctorow released Homeland, the sequel to his novel Little Brother.
 It won the 2014 Prometheus Award (Doctorow's third novel to win this award).
 His novel Walkaway was released in 2017.

-In March 2019, Doctorow released Radicalized, a collection of four self-contained science-fiction novellas dealing with how life in America could be in the near future.
+In March 2019, Doctorow released Radicalised, a collection of four self-contained science-fiction novellas dealing with how life in America could be in the near future.
 The book was selected for the 2020 edition of Canada Reads, in which it was defended by Akil Augustine.
 Attack Surface, a standalone adult novel set in the "Little Brother" universe, was released on 13 October 2020.
 His novel called Red Team Blues, a financial thriller about cybersecurity, was released in April 2023.
 It features a character named Martin Hench.

-Standalone hopepunk novel The Lost Cause, set in 2050s California about mitigating and surviving climate change impacts amidst the legacy of contemporary political divisions, was published in November 2023.

-A second novel featuring forensic accountant Martin Hench was published in February 2024: The Bezzle is centered around the financial (mis-)management of privately owned prisons.

-A third Martin Hench novel, Picks and Shovels, was published by Tor Books in February, 2025: the origin story of Martin Hench and the most powerful new tool for crime ever invented: the personal computer.
+A standalone hopepunk novel The Lost Cause, set in 2050s California about mitigating and surviving climate change impacts amidst the legacy of contemporary political divisions, was published in November 2023.A second novel featuring forensic accountant Martin Hench was published in February 2024.The Bezzle is centred around the financial (mis-)management of privately owned prisons.
+A third Martin Hench novel, Picks and Shovels, was published by Tor Books in February 2025: the origin story of Martin Hench and the most powerful new tool for crime ever invented: the personal computer.